 The ESCC has significant improvements to its data communications capacity over that of the standard SCC.
 The addition of the deeper data FIFOs allows for data to be moved in strings instead of on a byte-by-byte basis.
 The ability to handle data in strings allows for significant improvements in data handling, and consequently, more efficient use of bus bandwidth.
-The programmability of the INT/DMA level of the FIFOs allows the system designer to determine fill levels as the FIFO's request the system to move data.
-The deeper data FIFOs are accessible regardless of the protocol used.
+The programmability of the INT/DMA level of the FIFOs allows the system designer to determine fill levels as the FIFOs are accessible regardless of the protocol used.
 They do not need to be enabled.
-For more details on these improvements, see the Z85230 Enhancements section of this specification.
+For more details on these improvements, see the Z80230 Enhancements section of this specification.